evkx/evkx.github.io/content/models/kia/ev6/EV6_GT/_index.md

 ## Performance

 The Kia EV6 GT has a maximum power of 430KW (585hp).
 The total torque is 740nm.
 The 0-100km/h sprint (0-62mph) takes 3,5 seconds.
-The top speed is 260 km/h. {{<evkxdisplayaddarticle />}}
+The top speed is 260 km/h.

 ## Battery, range, and charging